 - Guide them to select between techniques that are best suited to their current project needs.

-The BeCreative team has reviewed a range of creativity and design techniques, categorised them according to different features and constraints, and publishes them in a form that that allows you to search and select the technique(s) best suited to your needs http://becreative.city.ac.uk/.
+The BeCreative team has reviewed a range of creativity and design techniques, categorised them according to different features and constraints, and publishes them in a form that that allows you to search and select the technique(s) best suited to your needs.
+Take a look at the BeCreative website.

 Care'N'Share; this project is developing an open web-site to provide creative guidance to residential and domiciliary carers who are caring for older people with dementia.
-The Care'N'Share website is available at: http://careNshare.city.ac.uk/
+Visit the Care'N'Share website.

 The Hazel Court Creative Serious Game